-6.5.7 iv) 8-14 (evens), Chapel Close
+6.5.6 iv) 8-14 (evens), Chapel Close

-The distance between House 1 and 12-14, Chapel Close opposite is 17.0-15.2m.
-The distance between House 2 and 8-10, Chapel Close is 23m.
+The distance between House 1 and 12-14, Chapel Close opposite is 16.6-18.4m.
+The distance between House 2 and 8-10, Chapel Close is 20.2m.
 These are normal and acceptable distances for residential properties to face each other across a street and will give rise to no loss of light or privacy.
-The main windows of both new houses are also orientated west and south, whereas the houses opposite are to the north.
-The first and second floor windows facing Chapel Close are secondary windows to bedrooms (3) and to stairs (2).
+Only bedroom and bathroom windows face Chapel Close at first floor level.